samlinux/hlf-c1/docs/administrator2/setup/index.md

 ```

 ## Check the installation
-The build your first network (BYFN) scenario provisions a sample Hyperledger Fabric network consisting of two organizations, each maintaining two peer nodes.
-It also will deploy a "Solo" ordering service by default, though other ordering service implementations are available.
+The fabric-samples provisions a sample Hyperledger Fabric test-network consisting of two organizations, each maintaining one peer nodes.
+It also will deploy a RAFT ordering service by default.
 To test your installationen we can start the network.

 ```bash
 # switch to the base folder